prototux/python-alphasign/README.md

 ## What is it

-This is a python library that implements the "Alpha® Sign Communications Protocol" as defined [On alphasign website](https://alpha-american.com/p-alpha-communications-protocol.html).
+This is a python 3 library that implements the "Alpha® Sign Communications Protocol" as defined [On alphasign website](https://alpha-american.com/p-alpha-communications-protocol.html).

-This currently only supports the Alpha 1.0 (EZ95) protocol, as I don't own any device with the Alpha 2.0 and 3.0 protocols, nor any device with the EZKEY II protocol.

 This was tested on an Alpha 210C sign, and should works with other signs (like the BetaBrite) as well.

+Documentation is available in the `docs/` dir

-## Quickstart guide
+## Quickstart/Easy guide

+python-alphasign implements so-called Easy classes, which enables easy functions to send text, show images and other functions easily.

+Examples are available in examples/ (easy demos starts with `easy_`)

-TODO
+## TODO

+* Implement proper text parsing for special chars and modifiers
+* Implement features checks (for alpha 2.0 and 3.0 protocols, and sign-specific features)
+* Implement LARGE DOTS, RGB DOTS and ALPHAVISION BULLETIN commands
+* Implement image compression
+* Implement read functions
+* Implement counters and date
+* Fix bug where first image sent isn't shown (it works when image is "created" manually, even if no such thing exists in the documentation)

-## Notes/Unsupported features
+## Notes

 * The "ASCII PRINTABLE" formats (2 and 3 bytes) aren't used because we can raw bytes
 * * This mode was designed for POCSAG pagers, which can't send bytes < 0x20
-* The LARGE DOTS, RGB DOTS and ALPHAVISION BULLETIN aren't supported (my sign doesn't support these)
-* The Alpha 2.0 and 3.0 protocols aren't supported as well for the same reasons
-* Nesting isn't supported yet, this may change in the future
-* * Nesting allows sending multiple commands in one packet, this removes a 8 bytes overhead when sending successive packets